folaoluwafemi/task_sphere/README.md

         * they app data got cleared
         * sign up

+* Sign up
     - Users must have an account to access the app.
     - The required data are just their email, password and name.
     - their email must be verified

 ## Task Management (core feature)